lgunsch/django-vmail/docs/configuration.rst

 =============

 Below are the **PostgreSQL** SQL queries for configuring Postfix, and Dovecot.
-Note this is **not a guide** on how to configure Postfix.
+Note that this is **not a guide** on how to configure Postfix.
 It is expected that you have already configured Postfix.
 See `workaround.org <https://workaround.org/ispmail>`_ for a guide on configuring a mail server.

-In version 0.2.0 of madmin there will be commands to help you configure these SQL queries for your particular database.
+In version 0.2.0 of madmin there will be commands to help you configure the below SQL queries for your particular database.

-Note: Madmin is configured to use SSHA password scheme with Dovecot.
+Note: Madmin is configured to use the SSHA password scheme with Dovecot.

 Postfix
 -------
 These queries were tested on Postfix version 2.9, released with Debian Wheezy, and version 2.7, released with Debian Squeeze.

 In ``/etc/postfix/pgsql-virtual-mailbox-domains.cf`` ::